-To explain that in very simple terms, a small video can be downloaded faster than a large video, so if a user has a slow internet connection, and adaptive video stream will switch to a smaller video files size to keep the video playing.
+To explain that in very simple terms, a small video can be downloaded faster than a large video, so if a user has a slow internet connection, an adaptive video stream will switch to smaller video file sizes to keep the video playing.

 The real power of adaptive bitrate streaming is that it “adapts”

-The next concept to understand is the “adaption”.
-These settings, and decisions about which video is best for each specific user can be changed from second to second.
-This means that as a users internet connection changes, the adapative stream will switch back and forth between video qualities.
+The next concept to understand is “adaption”.
+These settings and decisions about which video is best for each specific user can be changed from second to second.
+This means that as a user’s internet connection changes, the adaptive stream will switch back and forth between video qualities.
 How does this magic happen?
 This is achieved with the use of segments.
 Segments are really at the heart of adaptive streaming.

 Adaptive streaming is not just for traveling.
-The internet by it’s very nature is an incredibly complex network of connections and systems and the performance of these systems are constantly changing.
+The internet by its very nature is an incredibly complex network of connections and systems and the performance of these systems is constantly changing.
 Adaptive streaming has become a necessary part of delivering video on the internet.

 Click here to see a Comparison of Adaptive Streaming Technologies.
 You might be also interested in Adaptive Video Streaming over Information-Centric Networking?
 Read more about it here!

 - What is DRM and How does it work?